-Burst mode: Photographing action is tricky, and burst modes help by taking a series of photos in quick succession – you can then review the shots and choose the best one.
+Burst mode: Photographing moving subjects is hard.
+Burst modes help by taking a series of photos in quick succession – you can then review the shots and choose the best one.
 Burst - or continuous shooting – modes are rated in frames per second, and the higher the better.
 However, manufacturers often overstate these figures, and it’s crucial to know the rate at the camera’s maximum resolution – not a much lower resolution.

 Wi-Fi: Built-in wireless networking is a nice-to-have feature, but by no means essential.
-It means that photos can be transferred to a computer or another device without having to remove the memory card or use a USB cable.
-You could use this to copy photos to your photo library, or even share them directly to Facebook when you’re out and about via a smartphone.
+It means that photos can be transferred to a computer or your phone without having to remove the memory card or use a USB cable.
+You could use this to copy photos to your photo library, or even share them directly to Facebook when you’re out and about.

 So, a 10Mp compact camera could easily take better photos than a 20Mp camera, assuming they both have the same size sensors.

 The lens also plays a huge part in image quality, and it’s hard to know whether a camera has a good lens or not from the specifications.
 This is where you need to turn to reviews written by experts.

 What's the best lens and zoom range?

 Talking of lenses, it’s important to understand what it means by 18-55mm or 70-200mm on a lens.
 Most manufacturers quote figures in 35mm terms, because it’s easiest to relate everything back to a traditional 35mm film camera.

 Without getting into the technical aspects, everything from 35mm downwards is considered ‘wide angle’ or zoomed out.
 From around 70mm upwards, a lens is considered telephoto, or zoomed in.